Sue: Peter Grimwade again? So he writes and directs at the same time. Excellent.

 Sue: Now that we can see it in a close-up, it looks as if a pigeon has shat plasticine all over his head.
 His teeth are minging as well.
 And is it just me or does he sound like Chris Eubank?
 I can’t take him take seriously.

-In the sanctum’s chamber, Concorde’s passengers are hard at work, probably for the first time in their lives, which may explain why they are making such a pig’s ear of it.
+Concorde’s passengers are hard at work in the sanctum’s chamber, probably for the first time in their lives, which may explain why they are making such a pig’s ear of it.

-Sue: What is that thing they are banging on?
+Sue: What are they are banging on?
 Is it a giant tortoise?
 Look at the guy who’s trying to use the palm of his hand as a mallet!
 What is he doing?
 Give them some proper tools!

-Captain Stapley finds Bilton but the poor man believes he is flying a plane.
+Captain Stapley finds Bilton, who still believes he’s flying a plane.

-Sue: I’d pretend I wasn’t in this episode if I were him.
+Sue: I don’t blame him.
+I’d pretend I wasn’t in this episode if I were him.

-Sue: (as Stapley) Yes, the Australian with the BO problem.
+Sue: (As Stapley) Oh yes, the Australian with the terrible BO problem.
 We had a good laugh about it, remember?

 Kalid continues to monitor events on his globe.

-Nyssa and Tegan enter the citadel, but when they turn a corner…
+Nyssa and Tegan enter the citadel, and as they turn a corner…

 Sue: Eh?
 What?